Chat Now!

-A Light Guide Plate (LGP) is a thin, transparent sheet made from otical grade acrylic (PMMA).
-It is designed to distribute light evenly across its surface by guiding light from edge-mounted LEDs and emitting it perpendicularly through its front face.
-LGPs were originally developed for LCD backlighting but have become a core component in modern architectural and decorative lighting.
+Light Guide Plate (LGP) is a thin, transparent optical sheet typically made from optical-grade acrylic (PMMA) or polycarbonate (PC).
+It is designed to distribute light evenly across its surface by guiding light from edge-mounted LEDs and emitting it uniformly through the front face.

 The unique value of an LGP lies in its ability to transform directional LED light into a wide, uniform, and soft light source without glare, even in ultra-thin luminaires.